 Take a look at my recent email open rates and click through rates since I took the course.

 Now take a look at the industry averages from Mail Chimp.

 According to Mail Chimp’s data, the average open rate for Business and Finance is less than 21%.
-Meanwhile, my email open rate is 28- 35% (And much higher when I email a segment of the list.
+Meanwhile, my email open rate is 35- 47% (And much higher when I email a segment of the list.
 Don’t worry, Meera’s course teaches you how to segment your list.).
 My click rate is also consistently higher than the industry standard of 2-3%.
 In the last email I sent out in 2016, I had a click rate of 22.6%!

-3) Email Lists Simplified helped me finally create an awesome opt-in.
+3) The free Opt-In Blueprint bonus course helped me finally create an awesome opt-in.